tbarbette/retina-expe/README.md

 Verify the last line is "Boostrap finished!", if not the script may still be running.

+### Alternative : your own testbed
+You need 3 x86_64 machines with dual-port 100G NICs.
+Machine 1 and 2 should have their first interface connected together.
+Their second interface connected to port 0 and 1 of the third machine.

+We recommand using Ubuntu 20.04 as this is what we used for all experiments.

 ## Software

-We recommand using Ubuntu 20.04 as this is what we used for all experiments.
+We provide a script to automatically build dependencies, configure hugepages, ...
+It works on ClouldLab, and should work on your Ubuntu testbed.

 ### Automatic
+**This is already run on cloudlab, you have nothing to do.**
-We recommand running ./bootstrap.sh on all machines to install all dependencies at once.
+Run ./bootstrap.sh on all machines to install all dependencies at once.
 This will only work with Ubuntu (preferably 20.04).
-This is already done with the Cloudlab image.

 ### Manual